desh2608/gss/README.md

 **What happens if I set the `--max-batch-duration` too large?**

 The enhancement would still work, but you will see several warnings of the sort:
 "Out of memory error while processing the batch.
-Trying again with <num-chunks> chunks.` Internally, we have a fallback option to chunk up batches into increasingly smaller parts in case OOM error is encountered (see `gss.core.enhancer.py` ).
+Trying again with <num-chunks> chunks."
+Internally, we have a fallback option to chunk up batches into increasingly smaller parts in case OOM error is encountered (see `gss.core.enhancer.py` ).
 However, this would slow down processing, so we recommend reducing the batch size if you see this